 These bacteria may infect different places in the body:

-Rarely, Klebsiella bacteria cause pneumonia in people who live outside a health care facility (in the community), usually in alcoholics, older people, people with diabetes, or people with a weakened immune system.
-Typically, this severe infection causes cough, bringing up a sticky, dark brown or dark red sputum, and collections of pus (abscesses) in the lungs or in the membrane between the lungs and chest wall (empyema).
+Rarely, Klebsiella bacteria cause pneumonia in people who live outside a health care facility (in the community), usually in people with an alcohol use disorder, older people, people with diabetes, or people with a weakened immune system.
+Typically, this severe infection causes cough, bringing up a sticky, dark brown or dark red sputum, and collections of pus (abscesses Abscess in the Lungs A lung abscess is a pus-filled cavity in the lung surrounded by inflamed tissue and caused by an infection.
+A lung abscess is usually caused by bacteria that normally live in the mouth and are... read more ) in the lungs or in the membrane between the lungs and chest wall (empyema).

 Doctors suspect one of these infections in people at high risk of getting one, such as people who live in a long-term care facility or in a place when there was an outbreak.